chrissimpkins/cinder/docs/index.md

   - Home: index.md
   - About: about.md</code></pre>

-Your CSS styles fall at the end of the cascade and will override all styles included in the theme (including Bootstrap and default Cinder styles).
-You can find the Cinder and Bootstrap CSS files on the paths `cinder/css/cinder.css` and `cinder/css/bootstrap.min.css`, respectively.
+Your CSS styles fall at the end of the cascade and will override all styles included in the theme (including Bootstrap and default Cindercone styles).
+You can find the Cindercone and Bootstrap CSS files on the paths `cindercone/css/cindercone.css` and `cindercone/css/bootstrap.min.css`, respectively.

 ### Add Your Own JavaScript